Skip to main content

 Several federal agencies sponsor programs to strengthen the infrastructure in rural communities.
 Projects funded by these agencies may strengthen and support local healthcare, such as road improvements and broadband capabilities to facilitate access to healthcare.

-USDA Rural Development offers grants, grant/loan combinations, and loans to public bodies, private non-profit corporations, and tribal governments to finance or assist in community development.
+USDA Rural Development offers grants, grant/loan combinations, and loans to public bodies, private nonprofit corporations, and tribal governments to finance or assist in community development.
 For the best program that would fit your community needs, contact your local USDA-RD Service Center.

 Investment in broadband internet infrastructure is a critical issue in rural areas.
-The COVID-19 pandemic has made it clear that broadband availability is a necessity for rural community vitality, as broadband is necessary to access telehealth services, which providers are increasingly seeking to extend to rural populations.
-Broadband is also a factor in a community's ability to attract employers in the tech industry, to support education, and to provide the infrastructure needed for rural residents to work remotely.
+The COVID-19 pandemic made it clear that broadband availability is a necessity for rural community vitality, as broadband is necessary to access telehealth services, which providers are increasingly seeking to extend to rural populations.
+Broadband is also a factor in a community's ability to attract employers, to support education, and to provide the infrastructure needed for rural residents to work remotely.
 The Rural Monitor article Broadband in Rural America: Faster Speeds for Home and Healthcare explores the importance of broadband to accessing telehealth services and supporting remote work capacity in rural areas.
 For information about broadband coverage in your area, see the Federal Communications Commission (FCC) Broadband Map.
 The map may not always be precise, however, as it provides information on broad coverage areas.

 The Center on Rural Innovation, an organization that partners with rural communities to explore options for investing in internet infrastructure, offers a rural opportunity map to help communities understand the economic dynamics in their area and a toolkit for communities seeking to develop digital-based jobs.
-For more on the importance of broadband to rural healthcare access, see our Telehealth and Health Information Technology in Rural Healthcare topic guide.

 The Health Resources and Services Administration's Office for the Advancement of Telehealth administers several grants and programs focused on telehealth technical assistance, research, direct services, and workforce.
-For more information on telehealth and telehealth-related funding opportunities, see our Telehealth and Health Information Technology in Rural Healthcare topic guide.

-Additional funding programs can be found in RHIhub's Funding & Opportunities section where you can browse by topic and by state.
+For more information on telehealth and broadband, see the Telehealth and Health Information Technology in Rural Healthcare topic guide.
+Additional funding programs can also be found in the Funding & Opportunities section which can be searched by topic and by state.

 Why is it important to consider the capacity of the local healthcare system to anticipate economic growth?